City-of-Helsinki/open-city-app/README.md

 0. Make sure you can run the app with `react-native run-android`

-1. Generate signing key and place it in ./android/app
+1. Generate signing key and place it in ./android/app (don't lose this when publishing the app.
+You can't make updates for the app unless the signing key is the same as the last release)

         keytool -genkey -v -keystore my-release-key.keystore -alias open-city-app -keyalg RSA -keysize 2048 -validity 10000

+1. Generate fingerprint from keystore and add it to your Google Maps API fingerprints keytool -list -v -keystore my-release-key.keystore -alias open-city-app -storepass <password> -keypass <password>

 2. Add these lines into ~/.gradle/gradle.properties
         OPEN_CITY_APP_STORE_FILE=my-release-key.keystore